 Port Macquarie

-The city of Port Macquarie is nothing special in itself.
+Port Macquarie is located 380km north of Sydney.
 The town is surrounded by natural beauty, with lush rainforests, stunning national parks, and picturesque waterways just a short drive away.
 One of the most popular attractions in Port Macquarie is the Koala Hospital, which cares for sick and injured koalas and educates visitors about these iconic Australian animals.

 The city also has very pretty beaches to discover.
 Many museums and historic sites will teach you more about Australian history, such as the Church of Thomas Apostle built by the convicts in 1821.